MultiSafepay/docs/content/api/orders/recurring-payments.md

 ---
 weight: 224
-meta_title: "API Reference - Recurring Payments - MultiSafepay Docs"
+meta_title: "API reference - Recurring Payments - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
-Use our API Reference, SDKs, and wrappers.
+Use our API reference, SDKs, and wrappers.
 Get support."
 ---

 {{< code-block >}}